 - Drivers in their 80s - 1.2 million full licence holders

 - Drivers in their 90s - 100,000 full licence holders

 - Drivers over 100 - 250 full licence holders

-The feeling of freedom that comes with getting behind the wheel of your first car never really goes away.
-Whatever your age, it brings with it a sense of independence.
-Reaching different milestones in life shouldn’t be a reason to hang up the car keys, but there are a few things you should think about.
+Whatever your age, driving brings freedom and independence.
+Reaching a new milestone in life isn't a reason to hang up the car keys, but there are a few things you should think about.